genesisproject4loot/loot-stats/README.md

 ## Upgrades

-To ensure that this contract can be upgraded, it is suggested that the address for this contract is a settable variable or in a contract that doesn't have any storage (so it can be easily swapped out).
+To ensure that this contract can be upgraded, it is suggested that the address for LootStats is a settable variable.
+(Alternatively, if you hardcode this address in a contract, make sure that your contract can be easily upgraded).
 This will enable the developer to opt-in upgrade as this contract gets updated.

 An example of this could be:
 ```